GregDavidson/FizzBuzzInRust/README.md

 | fizz_buzz-looper.rs | mutable structures
 | fizz_buzz-devel.rs | early exploration and false starts

-My first idea was to use closures and I didn't know enough to make that work until I'd found the other solutions.
-I was delighted to discover the trick of implemented cyclic iterators with standard components.
+My first idea was to use closures.
+I didn't know enough to make that work until I'd found the other solutions.
+I was delighted when I found the trick of creating cyclic iterators using standard components.

-I would love to find a flexible approach that didn't require so much mutability, without incurring the usual overhead of using the mod operator or growing the heap.
-Tail Call Optimization would help but Rust doesn't offer this yet.
+I would love to find a flexible approach that didn't require so much mutability without incurring the usual overhead of using the mod operator or growing the heap.
+Tail Call Optimization would help but Rust doesn't offer that yet.

 J. Greg Davidson, Thursday, 30 April 2015